binaryroot/AndroidModuleArchitecture/README.md

 #### Testability
-With this approach, features can be tested, independent.
-For this needed add launch activity into feature manifest.
+With this approach, features can be tested independently.
+For this it is needed to add launch activity into feature manifest.